UChicagoPhysics/CodingClub/Tutorials/README.md

 # Tutorials page
 {: .no_toc }

-This is a test page
+This page will hold tutorials that are focused on learning specific skills used in scientific data analysis.

 Click [here to go back to the main page](../).